fenago/pytest-quick-start-guide/testing-with-pytest/Lab_1.md

 We’ve used the verbose option, -v or --verbose, a couple of times already, but there are many more options worth knowing about.
-We’re not going to use all of the options in this book, but quite a few.
+We’re not going to use all of the options in this course, but quite a few.
 You can see all of them with pytest --help.

 The following are a handful of options that are quite useful when starting out